reshshanbhag/logs-analysis/README.md

 ### Executing Views for the SQL queries
 * Problem 1: What are the most popular three articles of all time?

-create view path_count as select path, count(*) as num from log where path != '/' group by path order by num desc limit 3;
+create view path_count as select path, count(*) as num from log where path != '/' group by path order by num desc;

 * Problem 2: Who are the most popular article authors of all time?